creatvie-introvert/btr-directory-mvp/README.md

 The current data model was intentionally kept minimal for MVP.
 Future enhancements could include:

 - User account models for renters and operators
-- Location data (latitude / longitude) to support rafius search maps
+- Location data (latitude / longitude) to support radius search maps
 - Analytics models for tracking engagement and enquiry performance

 ---